 I was never one of those kids who knew from grade school what he wanted to be when he grew up.
-I knew I liked helping people, and I knew I admired superheroes for fighting to protecting others from injustice.
-But hey, what kid didn’t?
+I knew I liked helping people, and I admired superheroes for fighting to protect others from injustice.
+But, hey, what kid didn’t?

-When it was time to pick a major in college, I decided to let one of my many interests guide me — engineering.
-I breezed through my classes in North Dakota and was happy with my choice in degree.
-Still, I wondered if I should explore my options further and decided to talk it over with one of my professors.
-After our conversation, that professor suggested I try out a pre-law class about supreme court justices and the decisions they make.
-I ended up liking the class so much that I decided to pursue the interest further.
-So I got my degree in engineering then went on to the Thomas Jefferson School of Law in San Diego.
+When it was time to pick a major in college, I decided to let one of my many interests guide me — Industrial Engineering & Management.
+I excelled in my classes at North Dakota State University and was happy with my choice in degree.
+Still, I wondered if I should explore other options.
+So I spoke with one of my professors about my interest in the legal system; he suggested I enroll in a pre-law class.
+I was hooked after attending a few classes.
+As a result, I decided to finish my degree in Industrial Engineering and apply to law school.
+I was fortunate enough to receive a very generous scholarship offer from Thomas Jefferson School of Law in San Diego, which I accepted.

-During law school, I began working at a nearby law firm.
-In 2005, I got my Juris Doctor, joined that practice full time, and began working my way up toward the position of junior partner.
-By the time I had reached that role, though, I realized it was time for me to move on and start my own firm.
-Despite the invaluable experience I gained there, I knew I could provide better service to my clients by offering them more personalized attention.
-That’s ultimately why I struck out and established the Law Offices of Robert L. Hill, APC.
+I soon realized it was time for me to move on to a new challenge and start my own firm.
+Despite the invaluable experience I gained at the firm, I knew I could provide better service to my clients by offering them more personalized attention.
+That’s ultimately why I established the Law Offices of Robert L. Hill, APC in January 2015.

 I wasn’t born into a family of lawyers.
 I just liked the idea of fighting for others and getting justice.
 I couldn’t be Superman, so I became an attorney.